 The best contact apps for Android and iOS

-Contacts+ has merged the Contacts+ and Full Contact mobile apps into a single contacts management powerhouse (with the Full Contact brand now focusing more on enterprise-level services).
+Contacts+ combines the Contacts+ and Full Contact mobile apps into a single contacts management powerhouse.
 The result is one of the best contacts apps for your smartphone.

 Contacts+ can help you keep track of friends, family and professional contacts while keeping your address book uncluttered.
 The app uses a cloud-based system that can sync with Gmail, Outlook and iCloud, automatically pulling data from your connected accounts.
 It can then suggest deleting duplicates, making updates and enriching contacts with photos, company info, social media activity, and more.